Gallbladder surgery

 The operation is performed under a general anaesthetic and usually takes about an hour.

-Your surgeon will make several small cuts on your abdomen.
-They will insert surgical instruments, along with a telescope, inside your abdomen and perform the operation.
+Your surgeon will use laparoscopic (keyhole) surgery as this is associated with less pain, les scarring and a faster return to normal activities.
+They will make several small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
+Your surgeon will insert surgical instruments through the ports along with a telescope so they can see inside your abdomen and perform the operation.

 What complications can happen?